-* Fabrication Cost $179 * Frequency Response 1 Hz to 50 KHz * Can Run on Batteries * Royal Raymond Rife Electric Field type Delivery Device * Prototype developed and working * PCB out for printing * Expected Deliveries July 31st.
+* Fabrication Cost $179 * Frequency Response 1 Hz to 50 KHz * Can Run on Batteries * Royal Raymond Rife Electric Field type Delivery Device * Now Shipping World Wide.

 New 6” Turn-Key Plasma Ball with a 2 channel built in MPU base Square Wave Generator.
 The unit is capable of running in “Stand Alone” mode or under the control of an intelligent function generator like the Spooky series or a combination of both.
 The unit is capable of storing up to 50 frequency and duty-cycle pairs.
 The group pairs can be run in “Simple”, “Protocol”, or “Sweep” modes.
 The unit has a 1” liquid crystal display interface used as a communication interface between a human user and the MPU (Microprocessor Unit).
 The Plasma Ball will run off a 12 volt lithium ion battery for completely standalone and portable operation.
 No complex presets required because each channel runs independent frequencies and duty cycles on an individual frequency basis and NOT a program basis like some other systems.
-The unit has built in timers for frequency, protocol, and program control.
+The unit has two built in timers to control frequency and program run times.

 Because of an open source policy, hardware schematics and MPU source code is posted as downloadable links on this website page.
 No license or registration is required which allows free duplication of the project for whatever purpose the user desires.
 However the author of this project, G. Steven Kempe, is not responsible for any misuse, abuse, or failures by anyone or party that duplicates this project for personal or business use.